Improving Sales Results | How to Improve Sales Using Sales Performance Management

 Keeping a close eye on your key metrics is vital if you’re driving for optimum sales performance.

-Sharing accountability with your sales function for watching their sales metrics and amending behaviours and actions accordingly is a brilliant way to build personal accountability, proactive sales performance management AND build team engagement
+Sharing accountability with your sales function for watching their personal sales metrics and amending behaviours and actions accordingly is a brilliant way to build personal accountability, proactive sales performance management AND build team engagement

 Sales is very scientific in that you can have a process of Continuous Sales Improvement – hour by hour, day by day, week by week…then all of a sudden you’ve had your best quarter yet because you’d isolated and monitored the critical friction points.